jimsingh/llm_e2e/README.md

 However, this proved overly optimistic.
 While the dataset is indeed higher quality, it presents significantly more linguistic complexity than the preprocessed BERT corpus, requiring more conservative hyperparameters.
 After about 12 hours and 100,000 steps of training on a single GPU, validation loss oscillated around 3.6 for 40k steps.
 At that point I decided manual intervention was required.

-### Gradient Explosion and Attention Collapse
+### Gradient Explosion and Attention Collapse!

 The aggressive learning rate initially appeared successful, but with training stuck and gradient norms in the 0.20 range, I felt the learning rate was too high.
 I interrupted training and manually updated the learning rate to 6e-4.
-However, a bug in my code only updated the optimizer learning rate while the decay schedule had already been computed based on the original higher learning rate.
-As a result, the learning rate crossed zero into negative territory.
-The effect was that gradients were now being removed from weights, causing the model to move in the wrong direction and fail spectacularly.
+However, a bug in my code updated the _optimizer_ learning rate, but the decay schedule had already been calcuated using the original higher learning rate.
+The learning rate crossed zero into negative territory and gradients were being removed from weights.
+As expected, training failed spectacularly.

 ```
 [ 1  6000/300000] running loss: 3.595, {'step': 176349, 'lr': '-4.383e-05'}